gdquest-demos/godot-open-rpg/README.md

 ### The current project's scope

-Our initial goal is to create a mini-demo with the full combat loop, character experience, skills, some pretty art, and basic map navigaton and conversation with NPCs.
+Our initial goal is to create a mini-demo with the full combat loop, character experience, skills, some pretty art, and basic map navigation and conversation with NPCs.

 ## Contributing Guidelines